§ 23-82-6. Use of auction or sale proceeds.

 (b) Any interest earned on the funds so generated must be credited to the fund.
 Funds not spent in any fiscal year shall remain in the fund to be used for future energy efficiency and carbon reduction programs.

 (c) Annually, the office, in consultation with council and board, shall prepare a draft proposal on how the proceeds from the allowances shall be allocated.
 The draft proposal shall be designed to augment and coordinate with existing energy efficiency and renewable energy programs, and shall not propose use of auction proceeds for projects already funded under other programs.
-The proposal for allocation of proceeds in subsections 23-82-6(1), (2) and (3) shall be one that best achieves the purposes of the law, namely, lowering carbon emissions and minimizing costs to consumers over the long term.
-The office shall hold a public hearing and accept public comment on the draft proposal in accordance with chapter 42-35 (the "Administrative Procedure Act").
+The proposal for allocation of proceeds in subsections (a)(1), (2), and (3) shall be one that best achieves the purposes of the law, namely, lowering carbon emissions and minimizing costs to consumers over the long term.
+The office shall hold a public hearing and accept public comment on the draft proposal in accordance with chapter 35 of title 42 (the “Administrative Procedure Act”).
 Once the proposal is final, the office shall authorize the disbursement of funds in accordance with the final plan.